 EMS therapy can go way beyond simple training recovery, too.
 Critical illness polyneuromyopathy (CIPNM) is a complication of critical illness that results in muscle weakness.
 One study concluded that daily EMS sessions prevented the development of CIPNM in critically ill patients, preserved muscle mass, and cut the amount of time spent in the ICU.
 The loss of muscle mass in critically ill patients is partially attributed to sepsis and multiple organ failures, as well as immobilization, so the use of EMS as an alternative to traditional exercise may aid in the recovery from chronic obstructive pulmonary disease and chronic heart failure.
-And while EMS may not improve biomechanical or motor function on its own, it does have proprioceptive benefits, which stimulates muscular stretching and contraction.
-Proprioceptive neuromuscular facilitation (PNF) may result in increased maintenance of muscle tissue, as already mentioned, as well as in improved flexibility, compared to traditional methods.

 10. Vibration Therapy

 Whole-body-vibration (WBV) therapy, which involves standing or moving on a vibration platform, has been shown to not only increase strength, power, and speed, but also to generate a hormonal, immune, and anti-inflammatory response.